zetalog/sdfirm/scripts/linux/README.md

     $ MACH=virt64 ./sdfirm/scripts/linux/build_image.sh

-Note that the current working directory is used as build top ($TOP).
-By default, build_module.sh which is invoked by build_image.sh finds linux, busybox and sdfirm right below the $TOP folder unless LINUX_DIR, BUSYBOX_DIR and SDFIRM_DIR is specified via shell environments.
+Note that the current working directory is used as build top (say, $TOP in the rest of this document).
+By default, build_module.sh which is invoked by build_image.sh finds sdfirm/linux/busybox right below the $TOP folder unless $SDFIRM_DIR/$LINUX_DIR/$BUSYBOX_DIR shell environments are specified and passed to the build_image.sh.

 Run steps
 -------------